michenriksen/css3buttons/README.md

 CSS3 Buttons works in all major browsers

 **Note:** Some CSS3 features used in CSS3 Buttons is not supported in Internet Explorer browsers!
+(IE 8 and under)

 ## Installation ##